EP021: Defining Yourself is a Journey Without a Solid Destination

 Jessica and Silas talk about living the questions and moving past the identities given into the identities chosen

 Jessica: It's true.
-Well, and as you start living those questions, you start asking more questions because it's almost like it gets the ball moving and the snowball gets bigger and bigger and you're like, Okay, well now I have more questions, and then you realize that you're asking questions that people you looked up to might never have asked for themselves and they also don't know the answer and it kind of breaks that barrier of authority on what is and isn't right, for a person.
+And as you start living those questions, you start asking more questions because it's almost like it gets the ball moving and the snowball gets bigger and bigger and you're like, Okay, well now I have more questions, and then you realize that you're asking questions that people you looked up to might never have asked for themselves and they also don't know the answer and it kind of breaks that barrier of authority on what is and isn't right, for a person.

 Jessica: Or to like, Okay, well, if you don't know the answer, and you basically your word is my law, then maybe I should make my own rules.